apache/geode/gemfire-spark-connector/doc/6_save_rdd.md

-## Saving RDD to GemFire
+## Saving RDD to Geode

-It is possible to save any RDD to a GemFire region.
+It is possible to save any RDD to a Geode region.
 The requirements are:
- - the object class of the elements contained by the RDD is (1) available on the classpath of GemFire servers (2) and serializable.
+ - the object class of the elements contained by the RDD is (1) available on the classpath of Geode servers
+   (2) and serializable.
  - the target region exists.

-To save an RDD to an existing GemFire region, import `io.pivotal.gemfire.spark.connector._` and call the `saveToGemfire` method on RDD.
+To save an RDD to an existing Geode region, import `io.pivotal.gemfire.spark.connector._` and call the `saveToGemfire` method on RDD.

-### Save RDD[(K, V)] to GemFire
+### Save RDD[(K, V)] to Geode
 For pair RDD, i.e., RDD[(K, V)], the pair is treated as key/value pair.
 ```
 val data = Array(("1","one"),("2","two"),("3","three"))